 Make opt-outs easy and responsive

 Not only should the unsubscribe process be easy, but you must honor these opt-out requests in a timely manner.
-Most email marketing tools, such as DailyStory, processes unsubscribe requests immediately, you still need to confirm that they are, in fact, being honored.
+Most email marketing tools, such as DailyStory, process unsubscribe requests immediately.
+But you still need to confirm that they are, in fact, being honored.
 Technically, email marketing laws require that you remove opted-out contacts within 10 days in the U.S.

 Make the experience simple and warm.
 You never know when a contact might opt back in at a later time.

-Regardless of whether you’re directly handling your email marketing or have an in-house or outsourced team managing it, it is your responsibility to make sure that your business is in compliance with all email marketing laws.
+It doesn’t matter whether you’re directly handling your email marketing or have an in-house or outsourced team managing it.
+It is your responsibility to make sure that your business is in compliance with all email marketing laws and to follow email marketing best practices.